Fresh to your door: Ready made meals and organic produce from local sources

 But you can ditch the national chains.
 Get rid of those subscription meal plans, and discover what’s right here in the tri-states.

-We found several meal programs and small organic farmers who will deliver right to your door or to a local pick-up point.
+We found several meal programs and owners of small organic farms who will deliver to your door or to a local pick-up point.

 Complete meals, locally sourced